CDPS/.Net-Labs/Design Patterns/Creational/DesingPatterns.AbstractFactory/README.md

 **Abstract Factory Pattern**

+*"Provide an Interface for creating families of related or dependend objects without specifying their concrete clasess"*

 Shopping cart class wich depending on the order country, we calculate the shipping label, invoice tag, and summary .
 See diagram to understand pattern implmentation!